liflab/beepbeep-3-book/pre-markdown/dsl/README.md

 {@snipm dsl/ComplexProcessorBuilder.java}{/}

+Graphically, this is represented in two different ways, depending on the size of the list:

+{@img doc-files/dsl/Rule-apply.png}{A graphical representation of the stack manipulations for rule `<apply>`.}{.6}

+The last case in our grammar is `<avg>`.
+This is meant to compute the <!--\index{running average} running average-->running average<!--/i--> of a stream.
+We have already seen in Chapter 3 how this can be done by a chain of processors.
+Therefore, the code handling this rule simply builds this whole chain:

+{@img doc-files/dsl/Rule-avg.png}{A graphical representation of the stack manipulations for the rule `<avg>`.}{.6}

+As we can see, the processor from the stack is connected to the very beginning of the chain, and the very end of the chain is put back onto the stack.
+This is to show that a grammar construct does not need to instantiate a single `Processor` object.
+A single grammar rule can result in the creation of multiple objects at once.

 Equipped with these new rules, we can write expressions that use the `ApplyFunction` processor and create functions.
 For example, from an expression like this:

 ```